 Teacher: Randy Mohundro

 This healing class is a post-abortion, Bible-based recovery course meeting in a confidential and safe environment.
 It has helped both men and women experience the grace and forgiveness that comes from our heavenly Father, restoring their hope and the freedom to live without the weight of guilt and shame.
-For more information or to register, please e-mail email@example.com.
+For more information, please e-mail firstname.lastname@example.org.
 Childcare is not available.
 Materials are provided at no cost.
 All inquiries and participation is highly confidential.

 Offered every January and August